weygoldt/chirpdetector/docs/contributing.md

       and most importantly, give us an idea of which data in the validation dataset is not well detected so that we can improve the training data using quantitative measures.
-- [ ] Move all dataframe operations to cudf, a pandas-like dataframe library that runs on the GPU.
+- [ ] Move all dataframe operations to cudf/polars, a pandas-like dataframe library
+      that runs on the GPU.
 - [ ] Rethink the output: Needs to be a HDF5 file that not only includes chirp time and ID but also the full chirp spectrograms so that